-As a police officer, you will be tested on your mental, emotional and physical capabilities and at times you may even find yourself working alone on patrol.
-You will also work closely with staff across the force, in teams built on trust and mutual respect.
-The role of a police officer is critical in maintaining public safety and order and you will deal with things most people will never experience in their lives.
-You will be exposed to emotionally challenging incidents, you will deal with difficult and on occasion violent individuals.
-You will be required to maintain a professional approach throughout your interactions, no matter what the situation.
+The role of a police officer is critical in maintaining public safety and order and you will handle things most people never experience in their lives.
+Your mental, emotional and physical capabilities will be tested as you deal with difficult and, on occasion, violent individuals.
+At times you will be working alone on patrol and you will maintain a professional approach throughout, no matter what the situation.

 You’ll be part of a unique organisation, working with inspiring colleagues who understand the risks and rewards of the job.